szabgab/perlmaven.com/sites/en/pages/pinto-tutorial.md

 critical bug fixes that you'd like to get.
 Again, we can bring that into the repository using the `pull` command.
-But since your repository already contains a version of URI, you must indicate that you want a <b>newer</b> one by specifying the minimum version that you
+But since your repository already contains a version of URI, you must indicate that you want a **newer** one by specifying the minimum version that you
 want:

 ```